RibasCode/quick-start/README.md

 ## A template with the basics already set up to start a project.

 ### @font-face
-Use of Poppins & Open Sans localy
+- Use of Poppins & Open Sans localy
-Fast performance optimitzation
+- Fast performance optimitzation

-Google fonts CDN also comentet for fast start, if you want light weith project you can remove the local fonts assets/font assets/css/font/css
+* Also Google fonts CDN comented for fast start in case you want lighter weith project, you can remove the local files on:
+- assets/font
+- assets/css/font/css

 ### mobile frist
 This project it's done with mobile frist to keep good practices

 ### jquery
 Contains a local script for making use of jQuery on its version 3.6.0 Fast performance optimitzation

-Also jQuery CDN commented for lighter project
+* Also jQuery CDN comented for fast start in case you want lighter weith project, you can remove the local files on:
+- assets/js/jquery

 ### butter.js
 Warning, fixed elements has to be outside of <main id="butter"> for its proper functioning

 ### @media